 However, if this option is used with entries of type Events, Triggers, Service Periods, Application, ApplicationGroup, System, or Group, a check is made as to whether data that affect the automation manager has been changed.

-In this case, building only the ACF fragment for the requested entry would mean that your previously generated AMC files would no longer be compatible with your current ACF files.
-To avoid this, a complete build (using build type MOD) will automatically be invoked.
-Before the build actually starts a confirmation panel is displayed explaining this situation, and allowing you to defer the build.
+For certain entry types (for example, Service Periods, Events, Triggers) this option cannot be used because they do not have data included that needs to be build into an ACF fragment.
+In this case, building only the ACF fragment for the requested entry would mean that your previously generated AMC files